WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

     This will result in **double-counting** of mean drift forces—once from the QTFs and once from linear mean drift.
     When attempting to use ``body(i).QTFs`` and ``body(i).meanDrift`` together, a warning is thrown and the standalone mean drift flag is turned off.
 Only the QTFs will be used to avoid double-counting the mean drift forces.

+    **Standing approximation** proposed a modified form of **Newman's approximation** that, while mathematically equivalent to the original, is expressed differently and tailored to accommodate multidirectional wave environments.
+Unlike Newman's original formulation, Standing's version does not necessitate high-frequency filtering after application.
 ----

 .. _user-advanced-features-non-hydro-body: